kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 ### Snapshots

-Snapshot represents a reported status of your runtime environment at a given time.
-When you click on the name of a specific environment on **Environments** page at [app.kosli.com](https://app.kosli.com) you are taken to the latest snapshot.
+A Snapshot represents a reported status of your runtime environment at a given time.
+When you click on the name of a specific environment on the **Environments** page at [app.kosli.com](https://app.kosli.com) you are taken to the latest snapshot.

 {{<figure src="/images/snapshot-467.png" alt="Snapshot 467" width="900">}}

-You can use the arrow buttons on the right hand side above running artifacts list to browse older snapshots.
+You can use the arrow buttons on the right hand side above the running artifacts list to browse older snapshots.

 Once snapshot is reported it can't be modified, that is to secure the integrity of data.
 Every time the environment report indicates changes in the runtime environment or in the artifact status, a new snapshot is created.

 ### Compliant Environment

-Environment is **compliant** when two following conditions are met:
+An Environment is **compliant** when two following conditions are met:
 1. All the artifacts running in it have provenance (are reported to Kosli) and are compliant themselves OR they were [allow-listed](#allow-list)
 2. All the artifacts running in it are reported as [deployed](/client_reference/kosli_expect_deployment/) to a given environment